RxSwiftCommunity/RxGRDB/README.md

 The optimization guarantees that the concurrent read does not block any concurrent write, and yet sees the database in the state left by the completed transaction.
 See [Advanced DatabasePool](https://github.com/groue/GRDB.swift/tree/GRDB-4.1#advanced-databasepool) for more information.

 When you use a [database queue], the observable returned by a `concurrentRead` wrapped into `flatMapWrite` emits exactly the same values, but the scheduling optimization is not applied.
-This means that you can, for example, use a databaase pool in your app, and an in-memory database queue in your tests.
+This means that you can, for example, use a database pool in your app, and an in-memory database queue in your tests.

 #### `DatabaseWriter.rx.concurrentRead(scheduler:value:)`